ergoplatform/ergodocs/docs/node/platforms/index.md

 java -jar -Xmx4G -Dlogback.stdout.level=WARN -Dlogback.file.level=ERR ergo.jar --mainnet -c ergo.conf
 ```

-- The `-Xmx4G` flag sets the max heap size for the JVM. `3-4G` recommended.
+- The `-Xmx4G` flag sets the max heap size for the JVM. `4-6G` recommended.
 - The `-Dlogback` flags reduces the number of logs returned.

+It is better to use more memory on heap`-Xmx4g` for initial syncing. `-Xmx1g` should be enough when node is full synced.
+The node will start syncing immediately after this.
+Wait for a few minutes for the API to start and go to the next step.

+**Note:** You can use any name for the file instead of `ergo.conf`.
+All configuration parameters are to be passed through this file and you only need to rewrite parameters that you want to change from the default values.
+The above config file actually has the default values.

 The node will start syncing immediately after this.
 Wait for a few minutes for the API to start and go to the next step.